Stuycs-K/project03-final-9-gaor-chine/DEVLOG.md

 - server can send chat log to all clients
 - created /help to show all commands, noted on welcome message

+### 2024-01-09 - Start command
+- discovered bug where clients chatting will interrupt viewing of other clients (create breaks)
+- added game_status to track progress of game, changes behavior of functions
+- tried to make start unavailable after game is in progress but parent program stalls and blocks commands

 ## Edmund Chin

 ### 2024-01-02 - Found Partner